About the course

 In accordance with the University’s obligations towards students and staff, we will ask you to declare any relevant, unspent criminal convictions before you can take up a place at Oxford.

-The department runs several seminar series – one on social policy and one on social intervention – during the year, providing the opportunity to hear external expert speakers.
+The department runs several seminar series on social policy, social intervention, and on methodologies – during the year, providing the opportunity to hear external expert speakers.
 In addition, there is a weekly colloquium at which members of the department present and discuss their research, creating an excellent chance for staff and students to learn more about each others’ ideas or receive input on their own research.
-DPhil and MPhil students also belong to one of the research groups, an opportunity to explore themed areas in more depth with colleagues with similar interests.
+DPhil and MPhil students also belong to one of the department's research groups, which provide an opportunity to explore themed areas in more depth with colleagues with similar interests.

-The department has its own IT provision and specialist IT support staff.
+The department provides a workspace and computer room for masters' students and has its own IT provision and specialist IT support staff.
 The department’s IT committee is responsible for the oversight of IT provision.
 You will have access to the Bodleian Social Science Library, in addition to other University libraries, and the centrally provided electronic resources.
 Some college libraries, such as the Nuffield College Library, may also be open to graduate research students on request.

 For further details about searching for funding as a graduate student visit our dedicated Funding pages, which contain information about how to apply for Oxford scholarships requiring an additional application, details of external funding, loan schemes and other funding sources.